 Entrance is free, but please make a donation to Pride in London to ensure it can continue to be a free event.

-- Browse the stalls in Soho Square for clothing and merchandise.
+- Browse the community stalls in Soho Square for clothing and merchandise from 12pm until 8pm.

 - Enjoy a drink in one of many lesbian and gay bars in London’s Soho.